nika-jobava481/basic-utility-belt/README.md

 - `days`: The number of days to subtract.
 - Returns: The new date after subtracting days.

+#### addMonths(date, months)

+Add a specified number of months to a date.

+- `date`: The date object to which to add months.
+- `months`: The number of months to add.
+Positive values add months in the future, negative values subtract months.
+- Returns: A new Date object with the specified number of months added.

+#### subtractMonths(date, months)

+Subtract a specified number of months from a date.

+- `date`: The date object from which to subtract months.
+- `months`: The number of months to subtract.
+Positive values subtract months, negative values add months.
+- Returns: A new Date object with the specified number of months subtracted.

+#### addYears(date, years)

+Add a specified number of years to a date.

+- `date`: The date object to which to add years.
+- `years`: The number of years to add.
+Positive values add years in the future, negative values subtract years.
+- Returns: A new Date object with the specified number of years added.

+#### subtractYears(date, years)

+Subtract a specified number of years from a date.

+- `date`: The date object from which to subtract years.
+- `years`: The number of years to subtract.
+Positive values subtract years, negative values add years.
+- Returns: A new Date object with the specified number of years subtracted.

 #### getDayOfWeek(date)

 Get the day of the week from a date.

 - `date`: The date to get the day of the week from.
 - Returns: The day of the week as a string.

+#### isWeekend(date)

+Check if a date falls on a weekend (Saturday or Sunday).

+- `date`: The date object to check.
+- Returns: A boolean value indicating whether the date falls on a weekend.

+#### isWeekday(date)

+Check if a date falls on a weekday (Monday to Friday).

+- `date`: The date object to check.
+- Returns: A boolean value indicating whether the date falls on a weekday.

 #### isLeapYear(year)